RyanFrantz/ryanfrantz.github.io/_posts/2017-12-10-operations-is-storytelling.md

-to stories from folks who have been in the depths of distributed systems or the internals of the Linux kernel: the amount of time folks have spent learning and understanding how those systems work means their grasp of the subject is sure to keep my enthralled.
+to stories from folks who have been in the depths of distributed systems or the internals of the Linux kernel: the amount of time folks have spent learning and understanding how those systems work means their grasp of the subject is sure to keep me enthralled.
 Perhaps I, too, can make it to their level and share in those tales.

 ## Denouement